wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 ## Algorithm

-The following are the steps that we are going to follow:-
+The following are the steps that we are going to follow:

 1. Pick an element from the array, and store it in a variable `nums`.
 2. Now, start comparing the `nums` with all the elements to the left of it.